caugbr/reaction/README.md

-# reaction
+﻿# Reaction

-Links de reação a posts e comentários no Wordpress
+Reaction links to posts and comments in Wordpress